Downes/docker-lamp/README.md

 ```

-Setup from repo as follows:
+OR, run from thw GitHub repository as follows:

 Process: